 There’s also the fact that by the time I got off on Saturday, everyone else has been off for a full 24 hours.
 If there’s a weekend getaway, your friends and/or family will have left on Friday night or Saturday morning.
 They’ll also want to come home on Monday, and if your schedule allows you to take Tuesday off – this means that you get less time with your loved ones.
 Depending on your work arrangement, you might be able to finagle getting Saturday off during a three day weekend.

 Everyone is off on Saturdays.

 I just mentioned that when I got off work on Saturday, everyone has already been off work for a full 24 hours.
 This meant everyone thought I’m free on Saturday during the day.
 Friends would call me and say “Hey want to do this or that on Saturday afternoon” I’m like – you mean when I’m working?
-I actually left a church partly because every time they would schedule something social, it would be Saturday afternoon.
+I l once left a church partly because every time they would schedule something social, it would be Saturday afternoon.
 So – there’s a con right there.
 If you’re highly involved in a church, or other groups that have weekend events, you might want to forgo working Tuesday through Saturday.

 Your Saturday is everyone else’s Sunday:

 If you’re a night owl like me, what do you like to do on Saturday mornings?
 Chances are, you just want to laze about – maybe not even get out of bed before 11 or 12.
 What about Sundays?
 If you go to church, Sunday is probably the day you go.
 This is another reason I stopped going to church – I was too tired.
 It was my Saturday, and I just didn’t have it in me to be social.
 I wanted to, maybe even needed to sleep in on Sundays.